gmnr/gmnr.github.io/content/reading/giulio-cesare.md

 rather than some brilliant and convoluted master plan in which he is always 10 steps ahead of his enemies.

-It is mostly the story of an ambitious man, ambitious to a fault, that deftly maneuvered in the twilight of the Republican institutions, by pleading, threatening, scheming and politicking his way to the top of the world.
+It is mostly the story of an ambitious man, ambitious to a fault, that deftly maneuvered in the twilight of the Republican institutions, by pleading, threatening, scheming and politicking his way to the top of the world.<br>
 The changes that his rise to power and inevitable fall are about to bring forth are not intentional, but rather the continuation of a process that started well before his birth and will need all the political acumen of his successor to consolidate.